TVPaint-Developpement/TVPaintAnimationSDK/README.md

 See the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please submit issues and pull requests on the GitHub repository.

 ## Support

-For questions and support, please visit the TVPaint forums or contact TVPaint Development team
+For questions and support, please visit the [TVPaint forums](https://forum.tvpaint.com) or contact [TVPaint Development Support](https://tvpaint.odoo.com/contactus-1)